9 to 11 nights

 - Rest Bay at Porthcawl, world-renowned for its surf

-- From Port Talbot to Portcawl you encounter an old building named Sker House, made famous by RD Blackmore in his book ‘The Maid of Sker’
+- From Port Talbot to Porthcawl you encounter the infamous 800 year old Sker House, made famous by R. D. Blackmore in his book ‘The Maid of Sker’

 - Sweeping views out from the iconic Newport Transporter Bridge (only one other of its kind in UK)

-- Norman Castle at Chepstow, the oldest surviving post-Roman stone fortification in Britain
+- Nearing 1,000 years old, the stunning Norman architecture of Chepstow Castle showcases the oldest surviving post-Roman stone fortification in Britain

 South Wales Coast Path: Rugged Cliffs and Coastline

-The estuaries landscape, disseminated with steelworks, power stations and lighthouses could go some way to explaining why the dramatic cliffscape remains overlooked.
-The unusual rock formations that cover the heritage coast have been used in TV production - including Doctor Who - where the striking characteristics of the coastline have doubled up as the surface of alien planets.
+The estuary's landscape, disseminated with steelworks, power stations and lighthouses could go some way to explaining why the dramatic cliff-scape remains overlooked.
+The unusual rock formations that cover the heritage coast have been used in TV productions - including Doctor Who - where the striking characteristics of the coastline have doubled up as the surface of alien planets.

-Old railway lines follow alongside the estuary, where the surging Atlantic and rivers that meet form a protected environment for around 85,000 migratory birds and upwards over the winter.
-As you make your way toward the English border, the riverbanks and marshland meet huge, impressive structures - such as the arches of the Severn bridge stretching over the banks – that emerge along the river.
-Reaching the castle at Chepstow, on the river Wye, heralds the end of the Wales Coast Path (but the start of the Offa’s Dyke Path– for a complete circuit of Wales).
+Old railway lines follow alongside the estuary, where the surging Atlantic and rivers that meet form a protected environment for over 85,000 migratory birds.
+As you make your way towards the English border, the riverbanks and marshland meet huge, impressive structures - such as the arches of the Severn Bridge stretching over the banks that emerge along the river.
+Reaching the castle at Chepstow towering over the River Wye, heralds the end of the Wales Coast Path (but the start of the Offa’s Dyke Path– for a complete circuit of Wales).

 Path Walkthrough

-An old canal towpath leads out of Swansea, where you follow the old way out alongside Crymlyn bog, a large nature reserve, shortly following a stretch of road toward the sands at Port Talbot.
 The start of the journey is occupied by power stations and steelworks, but the path thereon is predominantly sand dunes toward Ogmore, passing the coastal town of Porthcawl.
-Rugged cliffs and wooded slopes along The Glamorgan Heritage coast, before meeting the seaside resort of Barry.
+Rugged cliffs and wooded slopes along the dramatic Glamorgan Heritage coast provide panoramic views, before meeting the seaside resort of Barry.

-From the esplanade at Penarth to Cardiff Bay Barrage and waterfront you have an easy-going walk overlooking the Mouth of the River Seven.
-Through the industrial fringes of Newport you pass the Wetlands centre, here the path re-joins the coast past Goldcliff, around the medieval town of Redwick.
+From the esplanade at Penarth to Cardiff Bay Barrage and waterfront you have an easy-going walk overlooking the Mouth of the River Severn.
+Through the industrial fringes of Newport you pass the RSPB Wetlands Centre, here the path re-joins the coast past Goldcliff, around the medieval town of Redwick.
 The Severn bridge emerges into view as the route meets the Severn estuary, occasionally heading inland through fields towards Chepstow.

 Our South Wales Coast & Severn Estuary Itineraries